-business An integrated set of activities and assets that is capable of being conducted and managed for the purpose of providing a return in the form of dividends, lower costs or other economic benefits directly to investors or other owners, members or participants.
+business An integrated set of activities and assets that is

+capable of being conducted and managed for the purpose of providing goods or services to customers, generating investment income (such as dividends or interest) or generating other income from ordinary activities.

-business combination A transaction or other event in which an acquirer obtains control of one or more businesses.
+business A transaction or other event in which an acquirer combination obtains control of one or more businesses.

+obtains control of one or more businesses.
 Transactions sometimes referred to as 'true mergers' or 'mergers of equals' are also business combinations as that term is used in this Ind AS.